 AFTER YOU LEAVE:

-You may need to have weekly visits with your PHP or pain specialist to see if your treatment is working.
+You may need to have weekly visits with your healthcare provider or pain specialist to see if your treatment is working.
 Bring a list of any questions you have so you remember to ask them during your visits.

 - Medicines may be given to treat swelling, nerve pain, or blood flow.
 You may need more than one medicine to treat your symptoms.